mesonbuild/meson/docs/markdown/Configuration.md

 ## Dealing with file encodings

-The default meson file encoding to configure files is utf-8.
+The default Meson file encoding to configure files is utf-8.
 If you need to configure a file that is not utf-8 encoded the encoding keyword will allow you to specify which file encoding to use.
 It is however strongly advised to convert your non utf-8 file to utf-8